 1 S.A.
 Resolution #30 2 Approval of Amendments to the Student Activities Funding Commission (SAFC) 3 Funding Guidelines 4 5 ABSTRACT: This resolution presents changes to the Student Activities Funding Commission 6 (SAFC) Funding Guidelines for Student Assembly approval.
-7 8 Sponsored by: Dale Barbaria '19 on behalf of Michael Jeong '20 and Daniel Hirsch '20 9 With a second of the first of the second of 10 11 Whereas, per Appendix B § 3 Subsection L of the Student Assembly Charter, "All organizations must submit any changes in the organizations' bylaws, constitution, or other governing 12 documents to the SA for its approval;" 13 documents to the 521 for its approval, 14 Whereas, the Student Activities Funding Commission is a Student Assembly byline funded 15 organization and must adhere to the rules set forth in Appendix B of the Student Assembly 16 Charter; 17 18 Whereas, the Student Activities Funding Commission presented amendments to their Funding 19 20 Guidelines to the Student Assembly Appropriations Committee; 21 Be it therefore resolved , that the Student Assembly approve the amendments to the Student 22 Activities Funding Commission Guidelines as they appear in the Appendix to this resolution; 23 24 Respectfully Submitted, 25 26 Dale Barbaria '19 27 Vice President for Finance, Student Assembly 28 29 Mahal Isana (10 30 Michel Jeong '19 Co-Chair, Student Activities Funding Commission 31 Co-Chair, Statem Activities I unding Commission 32 Daniel Hirsch '20 33 Co-Chair, Student Activities Funding Commission 34 35 Reviewed by: Appropriations Committee, 11-0-1, 03/04/2019
+7 8 Sponsored by: Dale Barbaria '19 on behalf of Michael Jeong '20 and Daniel Hirsch '20 9 NVA A 1' D.C.O.O.1 .'
+I C.1 O. 1 .
+A 11 C1 .
+HAIL ' .'
+10 11 Whereas, per Appendix B § 3 Subsection L of the Student Assembly Charter, "All organizations 12 must submit any changes in the organizations' bylaws, constitution, or other governing documents to the SA for its approval;" 13 documents to the 571 for its approval, 14 Whereas, the Student Activities Funding Commission is a Student Assembly byline funded 15 organization and must adhere to the rules set forth in Appendix B of the Student Assembly 16 Charter; 17 18 Whereas, the Student Activities Funding Commission presented amendments to their Funding 19 20 Guidelines to the Student Assembly Appropriations Committee; 21 Be it therefore resolved , that the Student Assembly approve the amendments to the Student 22 Activities Funding Commission Guidelines as they appear in the Appendix to this resolution; 23 receivates remaining commission condemies as they appear in the representation, 24 Respectfully Submitted, 25 26 Dale Barbaria '19 27 Vice President for Finance, Student Assembly 28 29 Michael Looma (10) 30 Michel Jeong '19 Co-Chair, Student Activities Funding Commission 31 Co-Cimit, Stadent 2 letivites 1 unding Commission 32 Daniel Hirsch '20 33 Co-Chair, Student Activities Funding Commission 34 35 Reviewed by: Appropriations Committee, 11-0-1, 03/04/2019